-For milder forms, some individuals seek out natural ways to limit the symptoms so they can reduce the temptation to relapse.
+For milder forms, some individuals seek natural ways to limit the symptoms to reduce the temptation to relapse.

 The basis of benzo withdrawal is an inability of the body to inhibit neurological activity.
 An absence of GABA causes the central nervous system to go haywire, which is what causes the majority of side effects (anxiety, insomnia, seizures).

 Kratom works because it has an inhibitory action on the central nervous system — helping to cut back on some of this overstimulation from the withdrawal.